wei3chen2/credit-risk-classification/README.md

 ﻿
-##Credit Risk Analysis
+## Credit Risk Analysis
-##Using Logistic Regression Model and ROS Method
+##       --Using Logistic Regression Model and ROS Method

 ## Overview and purpose